spacetime logo

 What is spacetime?

-Spacetime is a SaaS platform for orchestrating large and constantly-changing communications networks with steerable or directional signals – like satellite constellations and airborne mesh networks.
+Spacetime is a managed PaaS for orchestrating large and constantly-changing communications networks with steerable or directional signals – like satellite constellations and airborne mesh networks.

 Download Our White Paper